algosup/2023-2024-project-3-virtual-processor-team-2/documents/QA/test_cases.md

 **Priority**<br>
 The priority level of the test case (High, Medium, Low).
+High: A major feature needs to be tested as soon as possible.
+Medium: A feature that could be important needs to be tested.
+Low: A non-required feature needs to be tested.

 **Test case Scenario**<br>
 The description of the scenario during testing.